gctanita/understandingImageGeneration/Samplers/Sampler Data theory vs experimental.md

 The scoring of the pictures was done using the criteria discribed here: https://github.com/gctanita/understandingImageGeneration/blob/master/Samplers/scoring_criteria.md for each picture.
 I tried to have consistency over the scoring, however since it is subjective and had to be done over a bigger spawn of time (because there were a lot of pictures to be graded - 1280 pictures to be more exact), let's just say my inner QA is not that happy, however I still believe that even with this variance in the data, it can still give us some insights.
 We have 2 areas that we can analyze here: Score and Time.

+Also, reminder, all this is in relation with Qwen Image VLM.
+I don't know for sure, but having different VLMs could have an impact on these findings.
+I am still in experimental stage.

 ## SCORE in relation to Steps
 ### Score 0
 I am going to highlight here the outliers.
 First of all we have those that scored 0 - basically they produced noise.
 Our candidates are: